US STOCKS-Tech stocks tumble, backing Wall St away from highs

 By Lewis Krauskopf

-June 9 Technology stocks sold off on Friday, wounding the Nasdaq and holding down other major Wall Street indexes, which had touched record highs earlier in the session.
+June 9 (Reuters) - Technology stocks sold off on Friday, wounding the Nasdaq and holding down other major Wall Street indexes, which had touched record highs earlier in the session.

 The technology sector, which has soared this year and led the market's rally, dropped 3.6 percent.